 Was your loved one a victim of nursing home abuse in Vista, CA?
 Nursing home abuse and neglect is a serious problem.
-An experienced Vista nursing home abuse lawyer at Petrov Law Firm can help you fight to hold the at-fault parties liable for medical bills and your pain and suffering.
+An experienced Vista nursing home abuse lawyer at Petrov Personal Injury Lawyers can help you fight to hold the at-fault parties liable for medical bills and your pain and suffering.
 Call (619) 344-0360 today for legal help.

 Our legal team has over 20 years of experience fighting for injured clients.
 Since we opened our offices in 2012, we’ve recovered over $40 million on behalf of injured parties and their families.